In arbitral cases the parties are requested to pay a front-end fee of DKK 5,000 if the case is filed in accordance with AB92.

 If the claim amount is less than DKK 500,000 and the arbitral tribunal has one arbitrator the general principle is that total costs should not exceed the DKK 40,000 deposit paid.

 As mentioned above, the fee payable to the Arbitration Board is calculated on the basis of the guidelines.

-The Arbitration Board general requests payment of a charge of 38.5% of the fee payable to the arbitration tribunal.
-If the case is settled or withdrawn before its hearing before the tribunal, the board requests payment of a charge of 38.5% of the fee payable to the arbitration tribunal, the minimum charge being DKK 7,000 as the fee in these cases may be somewhat lower than the fee charge in cases including oral hearings.
+The Arbitration Board will in principle demand payment of a charge of 38.5% of the fee payable to the arbitral tribunal.
+If the case is settled or withdrawn before its hearing before the tribunal, a fee of 38.5% of the arbitral tribunal’s fee is payable to the Board, the minimum amount payable being DKK 7,000.

-If the claim filed in the case is DKK 1 million, for example, the total fee payable to the arbitration tribunal is likely to be DKK 75,000.
-To this should be added the charge of 38.5% payable to the Arbitration Board, ie DKK 28,875.
-The total legal costs will thus amount to a little under DKK 104,000 plus expenses relating to meeting room facilities, etc.
+For example, if the level of claim is DKK 1 million, the total fee of the arbitral tribunal is likely to be DKK 75,000 plus the 38.5% charge payable to the Arbitration Board, ie DKK 28,875, and expenses relating to meeting room facilities, etc.

 In cases with three arbitrators, the claim amount can be entered into the cost calculator, which on the basis of the claim amount can provide an estimate of the total cost of cases filed after 1 January 2015.
 The costs calculated are indicative only, which means that the final costs may be higher or lower depending on how the case develops and other expenses incurred.